 The second option, and a little easier to find in gluten-free form, is rainbow sprinkles.
 They are not my first choice because most of them melt and/or bleed the color into the cake.
 However, if you are strictly gluten-free, this may be your best option.
 Sprinkles will still make a totally fun cupcake.
 There are a few brands that are gluten-free but only one in the US that I have found to be certified gluten-free.

-Chefs Select rainbow jimmies are marked with a gluten-free certified badge on the container.
+Chefs Select rainbow jimmies are marked with a gluten-free certified badge (does not appear to be 3rd party verified) on the container.
 Some of the Betty Crocker rainbow sprinkles are marked gluten-free but not certified.